Paulusma/AndroidAPS/README.md

 # AndroidAPS

 Backup of my local project tailored to my wife's configuration & needs.
+In branch AutoSetHypoTT.
 Based on 2.3 with some additions:

 - low BG prevention and hypo predictor plugin
 - plugin that drops BG target on stable BG